Tatmadaw Government (1988–2011): History

 SPDC members greet Thai PM Abhisit Vejjajiva in an October 2010 visit to Naypyidaw.

 SPDC members with Thai delegation in an October 2010 visit to Naypyidaw.

 The State Law and Order Restoration Council was formed when the Burmese Armed Forces, commanded by General Saw Maung (later self-promoted to Senior General Saw Maung, died July 1997), seized power on 18 September 1988 crushing the 8888 Uprising.
-On the day it seized power SLORC issued Order No.1/1988 stating that the Armed Forces had taken over power and announced the formation of the SLORC.
+On the day it seized power, SLORC issued Order No.1/1988 stating that the Armed Forces had taken over power and announced the formation of the SLORC.
 With Order No. 2/1988, the SLORC abolished all organs of state power that were formed under the 1974 Burmese constitution.
 The Pyithu Hluttaw (the legislature under the 1974 Constitution), the Council of Ministers (the Cabinet), the Council of People's Justices (the Judiciary), the Council of People's Attorneys (the Attorney-General Office), the Council of People's Inspectors (the Auditor-General Office), as well as the State/Region, Township, Ward/Village People's Councils were abolished.

-The SLORC also stated that the services of the Deputy Ministers in the previous Burma Socialist Programme Party (BSPP) government which it replaced were also terminated.
-(Under the 1974 Burmese Constitution the Council of Ministers acted as a Cabinet but since the Deputy Ministers were not considered to be formally part of the Council of Ministers, the SLORC made sure that the Deputy Ministers – together with the Ministers' – services in the previous BSPP government from whom it had taken over power were also terminated.)
+The SLORC also stated that the services of the Deputy Ministers in the previous Burma Socialist Programme Party (BSPP) government, which it replaced, were also terminated.
+(Under the 1974 Burmese Constitution the Council of Ministers acted as a Cabinet but since the Deputy Ministers were not considered to be formally part of the Council of Ministers, the SLORC made sure that the Deputy Ministers, together with the Ministers' services in the previous BSPP government, from whom it had taken over power were also terminated.)
 The Orders that SLORC issued on the day of its takeover can be seen in the 19 September 1988 issue of The Working People's Daily.
 The first Chairman of SLORC was General Saw Maung, later Senior General, who was also the Prime Minister.
 He was removed as both Chairman of SLORC and Prime Minister on 23 April 1992 when General Than Shwe, later Senior General, took over both posts from him.

 On 15 November 1997, SLORC was abolished and reconstituted as the State Peace and Development Council (SPDC).
-Most, but not all members of the abolished SLORC, were in the SPDC military regime.
+Most, but not all, members of the abolished SLORC were in the SPDC military regime.

+Economic Policy

+Due to the junta's repression of the 8888 Uprising, credit from Japan and West Germany was cut to the country.
+The government responded by announcing a new set of economic reforms that would open the country up to foreign investment.
+What followed was 'a crash programme of selling abroad precious natural resources, including fishery rights, gemstones, timber and oil concessions, for desperately needed revenue and foreign exchange.'